New FHA Guidelines and Regulations

 - Additional income not counted in a borrower’s effective income

 - A primary wage earner relocating

-Since an FHA mortgage limit varies from one area to another, HUD has set aside a section of its website where regional limits can be searched.
+As an FHA mortgage limit varies from one area to another, HUD has set aside a section of its website where regional limits can be searched.
 This service allows borrowers to sort by a variety of criteria, including state and county limits.
-HUD maintains a complete list of loan limits arranged by state and county specific limits as well.
+HUD maintains a complete list of loan limits arranged by state and county-specific limits, too.

 Appraisers have to review a 35-point checklist that details different types of damage they must document.
 Damages can occur in a home’s masonry, siding, gutters, rooftops, driveways and shutters, among many other locations.